bhuvvaan/dcsc-final-projet/README.md

 ## How to Use

 1. Start the Kubernetes service on Docker Desktop.
-2. Run the following command to deploy all required components:
+2. Run the following command from the root folder to deploy all required components:

     ```bash
     bash deploy-all.sh